Postpartum Recovery

 Compression

-Bloomers (Bao Bei) or leggings
+Bloomers (LoveSteady or leggings

 Make sure they are comfortable (not too tight) and go above the belly button, high waisted is the way to go